RudravaramSandeepKumar/BLINKIT-POWERBI-Dashboard-Project/README.md

   * We can see the **Snack foods** are sold very much in these periods after that **Fruits and vegetables** and of **Total Ratings of 17K**
   * With 598K+ sales in these years.
   * In the next page of visualizations we can see only three grocery store, supermarket  1 and 2 performed well.
-  * In these period The **Small sized Outlet** performed well compared to medium and high sozed outlets.
+  * In these period The **Small sized Outlet** performed well compared to medium and high sized outlets.

 ![Blinkit 1 16-20](https://github.com/user-attachments/assets/4c2a9274-e747-4e02-8d37-494df3d51675)
 ![Blinkit 2 16- 20](https://github.com/user-attachments/assets/9d7263d3-e430-49d3-b22b-92cc66f51013)